Above: Left is the real nose art from NZ2518 "Plonky" (RNZAF Official Photograph) and right is the nose art

 Work began on Monday morning in No. 2 Hangar, where five of us set to with Scotchbright green pot-scourers and rubbed back the old paint, which meant that it could act as a good undercoat for the new paint and not have to be completely stripped, and the roughness allowed the new paint to stick.
 This was yucky, messy work

 Now that masking was complete the new colours could be applied.
-In itself, this task had been highly researched by ourselves in the team, plus RNZAF Museum staff, Alpine Fighter Collection staff and other volunteers who had also come to assist, so we got the scheme just right.
-We had many sessions pouring over photos and drawings, and I accompanied Sgt Denis Gibbons (now Warrant Officer in charge of the RNZAF Museum restoration team, but then my boss in the S&S team) as we clambered all over the RNZAF Museum's own TBF-1C to get measurements and details of markings.
+Getting the colours and markings correct was a job that had been highly researched by ourselves in the painting team along with RNZAF Museum staff, Alpine Fighter Collection staff and other volunteers who had also come to assist.
+We were pretty confident that we got the scheme just right and extremely accurate.
+We had many sessions pouring over photos and drawings, and I accompanied Sgt Denis Gibbons (then my boss in the S&S team) as we clambered all over the RNZAF Museum's own TBF-1C to get measurements and details of markings.

 The blue coat goes on.
-In the background is the Wigram Gate Guard awaiting its turn - we painted it into the red/grey scheme it now wears just after this Avenger was completed
+In the background is the Wigram Gate Guard awaiting its turn - we painted it into the 1970's international orange/grey scheme just after this Avenger was completed.
+It has since been repainted magnificently in the 1950's silver and orange scheme.

-Markings and finishing touches being applied - left Vaughn MacAllistar finishes a fuselage roundel, centre Steve Leach unmasks a wing roundel and right Trevor Platt works on the nose art
+Markings and finishing touches being applied - left LAC Vaughn McAllister finishes a fuselage roundel, centre Cpl Steve Leach unmasks a wing roundel and right Sgt Trevor Platt works on the nose art

-Sgt Trevor Platt of NATTS Maintenance Crew put his artistic skills to recreating the famous Plonky nose art.
-This was maticulaously recreated in both size and colour, to match the original
+Sgt Trevor Platt of NATTS Maintenance Crew put his artistic skills into recreating the famous Plonky nose art.
+This was meticulously recreated in both size and colour, to match the original

 Roll out - the Friday.
 This was, as usual, a glorious Wigram autumn day, and Plonky took her place beside her Alpine Fighter Collection stablemates, the P-40K Kittyhawk and Zero replica (flown here by Simon Spencer-Bower to mark the occasion)